 This guide covered a lot of types of suppliers, processes and steps along the way for sourcing fabric.
 It can be an overwhelming part of the whole process of starting a clothing line but it’s an important step to make sure you’re ready to reach out to factories!

-So to review, if you’re starting a clothing line with limited knowledge on fabric sourcing, here’s what to do, step-by-step:
+So to review, if you’re starting a clothing line or freelancing with limited knowledge on fabric sourcing, here’s what to do, step-by-step:

 - Find reference samples for your desired garment by shopping the market.

 - Research suppliers from the trade show vendor listings to see if any specialize in your category (active, outerwear, lingerie, etc).

 - Contact suppliers once you have an idea of what you’re looking for.
 Use the free email templates I’ve provided, and remember, sometimes picking up the phone is easier!
 Have a list of questions ready to ask (swipe these from my email templates!).